erikwestlund/ohdsi-test-data/README.md

 3. Fetch the DDLs and fixture data and prepare for loading by running `bash prepare-data.sh`
 4. Load the data `bash load-data.sh`

+## Next Steps

+Include steps to load Synpuf data
+Support OMOP CDM 5.2, 5.4
+Reach goal: Make it easy to load as little or as much Synthea data as you want.